Strategies for Oracle Java Licensing and Support Post 2019

 Java underpins a wide variety of enterprise software, particularly on the server side, and has historically been considered ‘free’ by businesses.

 Upcoming changes to the way Oracle Java is licensed and supported will begin to have an impact with the release of Java 11 in September 2018, and will affect Java 8 from January 2019.
-This will affect any organisation that currently relies on an up-to-date Oracle Java Virtual Machine in any production capacity.
+This will have an impact on any organisation that currently relies on an up-to-date Oracle Java Virtual Machine in any production capacity.

 This, in turn, will affect how organisations choose to architect and deploy technologies based on the Java language, both packaged and bespoke solutions.
-If you have considered previously that Java was free to use and free to deploy, the following whitepaper aims to help you to understand how things are changing.
+If you have considered previously that Java was free to use and free to deploy, the following whitepaper aims to help you to understand how Java licensing is changing.